© The Association of Anaesthetists of Great Britain and Ireland

 TYPES OF MANUSCRIPT

 Anaesthesia has the following regular sections: Editorials, Original Articles, Reviews and Correspondence.
 Case Reports, Historical Articles or Special Articles may also be included.
-Editorials and Reviews are often commissioned but authors are encouraged to contact the Editor-in-Chief if they wish to discuss potential topics.
-Authors seeking to submit official Clinical Guidelines, Consensus Statements, etc, should refer to specific guidance here.
+Editorials are often commissioned but authors are encouraged to contact the Editor-in-Chief if they wish to discuss potential topics.
+Authors seeking to submit official Clinical Guidelines, Consensus Statements, etc. should refer to specific guidance here.